ldclakmal/module-committer/committer/tests/Module.md

 [How to obtain Google OAuth2.0 Credentials](https://gist.github.com/ldclakmal/6c43ed7dfaa19d7eb0db324402d14102)

-Then, you need to create a `ballerina.conf` file at package root and add the obtained token as follows.
+Then, you need to create a `ballerina.conf` file at module root and add the obtained token as follows.

 ###### ballerina.conf